 One downside of living in Toano, however, is that residents on average have to contend with a long commute, spending on average 30.60 minutes every day commuting to work.

-Toano is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Toano doesn't have a public transportation system that people use for their commute.

-The citizens of Toano are very well educated compared to the average community in the nation: 37.57% of adults in Toano have a bachelor's degree or even advanced degree.
+The population of Toano is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.57% of adults in Toano have a bachelor's degree or even advanced degree.

 Toano is a very ethnically-diverse town.
 The people who call Toano home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Toano residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Toano include Irish, English, German, Italian, and Scottish.